Esri/TRIRIGA-Indoors-FME-ETL/README.md

 There are a couple FME workbench templates you'll need to download from the [FME Hub](https://hub.safe.com/) shown below.
 We'll be converting these workbench templates into workbenches later on.

 1. Create TRIRIGA To Indoors Field Mapping Template
-    - Called "???" in FME Hub
+    - Called "Create TRIRIGA to Indoors Field Mapping Template" in FME Hub
 2. Import TRIRIGA To Indoors
     - Called "TRIRIGAtoArcGISIndoors" in FME Hub